 - Family Education Right To Privacy Act – Family Education Right To Privacy Act, 20 U.S.C. § 1232g (“FERPA”) applies to all

-students, including those younger than 18 years old.
-Account information will be released
+students, including under the age of 18 years old.
+Account information will only be

-only to the student unless a ‘Release of Confidential Information” form has been submitted
+released to the student unless a ‘Release of Confidential Information” form has been

 submitted to the college.